 Your starting credit limit could be as low as $300, so if you're looking for a card for a large purchase, this is not your best choice.
 Instead, use it as an everyday card for smaller purchases, then pay off your balance on time each month.

 Making all your payments on time and keeping your balance low will go a long way toward helping your credit scores.
-What's more, making on-time payments for the first five months enables you to gain access to a higher credit limit.
+What's more, Capital One may automatically consider you for a credit limit increase in as little as six months.

 Capital One reports your payment history to all three national credit bureaus (Experian, TransUnion and Equifax), which can help you build credit by adding to your positive payment history.
 Just keep in mind that credit card issuers typically report your balance each month when your statement closes.
 If you use a large percentage of your credit limit in a given month—which is easy to do with a low limit—the high credit utilization rate could hurt your credit.
 Consider paying down the balance multiple times a month to keep your utilization low.